MindlapseDemos/aleph0/README.md

 Building on DOS with Watcom
 ---------------------------
-NOTE: Don't.
-Watcom produces significantly worse code than GCC, and at the moment watcom-compiled version of the demo crashes on 3D scenes for some reason which I need to investigate at some point.
-Suspect either inline assembly with missing "modify" part, or more likely some FPU optimization which fucks up the clipper.

 Make sure you have Watcom or OpenWatcom installed, and the appropriate env-vars set (the watcom installer automatically adds them to autoexec.bat by default).